Relationship Health Learning Pathway for Organisations

 Schools and organisations typically progress through the following stages over time after initial engagement:

-Stage 2: Staff Development (Key Practitioners)
+Phase 2: Staff Capability Development (Key Practitioners)

 Important: This is a learning and capability-building approach, not a casework or targeted intervention service for complex families.
 It focuses on building shared understanding and earlier, more confident responses across school communities.

 🌱 1.
-Starter Access (Introductions)
+Organisation Starter Access (Introductions)

 All schools begin here with introductory learning that can be extended to wider staff team to build shared understanding of relationship health as an important overlooked idea, offering a common language, and foundation for home-school communication around of how relationships influence stress and behaviour